yudai/gotty/README.md

 Run `gotty` with your preferred command as its arguments (e.g. `gotty top`).

 By default, GoTTY starts a web server at port 8080.
-Open the URL on your web browser and you can see the running command as if it's running on your terminal.
+Open the URL on your web browser and you can see the running command as if it were running on your terminal.

 ## Options